ace-diff/ace-diff/README.md

 but less control for devs (you sure?)) or require devs to set up markup, etc.~~
 - Drop all dependencies other than the diffing lib (argggghhh *deep extend*...)
 - Sort out the remaining diffing highlight bugs
+- place only the appropriate stuff in the prototype

 Features to add for version 1:

 - <<, >> options for the diffs
 - go to next/previous diff
 - optional scroll locking (horizontal + vertical)
+- copy all to right/left
+- simplifyDiffs()
+- documentation

+#### Appalling slow stuff that can be improved
+- don't diff on updateGap()
+- diffs the diffs to know when to redraw gap + arrows

+### Known limitations

+- only one AceDiff per page